enzomoraes/messageSender/README.md

 # messageSender
-App made in order to learn how chat apps work, at supervision of Ana Karina FACOM-UFMS
+App made in order to learn how conversa apps work, at supervision of Ana Karina FACOM-UFMS